 Saline breast implants are filled with the same type of saline fluid that is often used in intravenous fluid- perfectly compatible with your body.
 Once in the pocket, Dr. Lowenstein will inflate the implant, much like inflating a water balloon.
 These implants can show some rippling toward the lower part of the breast, and so are most often recommended for women who have signifiant breast tissue to cover the breast implant.

-Silicone gel breast implants come pre-filled with a natural feeling soft silicone gel, and therefore must be placed into the appropriate pocket through a slightly larger incision.
-These breast implants are thought to show less rippling and have a more pleasant overall feel to them.
+Silicone gel breast implants come pre-filled with a natural feeling soft silicone gel and are the implants that most women prefer.
+These breast implants tend to show less rippling and have a more pleasant overall feel to them.
 Silicone breast implants are often recommended for women who have small breasts preoperatively, when they will constitute the majority of the breast mound relative to the patient’s own breast tissue.

 What Can Dr. Lowenstein Do for You?